simonwep/genesis/README.md

 Make sure to fill out `GENESIS_JWT_SECRET` with a secure, random string, for that you can use `openssl rand -hex 32`.
 You can specify the remaining values, but the defaults are good for medium-sized projects such as [ocular](https://github.com/Simonwep/ocular).

-Second, start the server via `go run .`.
-That's it.
+Second, start the server via `go run . start` - That's it.
 Head to the [api](#api) documentation to see how to use it.
+Use `go run . help` to see all available commands.

 The `json` is pre-processed by the [minify](https://github.com/tdewolff/minify) package to minimize and validate it.